How are these 14 innovative retailers tackling omnichannel?

 Where next for omnichannel?

-As we can see in these examples, and countless more, omnichannel retail is expanding at a rapid pace.
+As we can see in these examples, and countless more, omnichannel commerce is expanding at a rapid pace.

 But new channels are opening up through tech innovation, and as ever customer adoption will often outpace retailers’ capabilities.
 For retailers, the challenge is to stay ahead of the trends – not just those led by other retailers, but by tech innovators and customer behaviours.